-Looking beyond freight rates could have beneficial impact to your business.
+Looking beyond freight rates could have beneficial impacts for your business.

-The factors that affect the total landed cost are usually variable, making it difficult to pinpoint an exact number:
+The factors that affect the total landed cost are usually variable, making it difficult to pinpoint an exact number.
+But for the sake of this example, let's break it down into three categories to come up with one:

-Cost of Goods: Variable depending on unit price and quantity
+Cost of Goods Production: Variable depending on unit price and quantity.

-The Unit Landed Cost is determined by the Total Landed Cost/Number of Units.
-For example, you have a product with a unit price of $10 and a label that costs $0.15 per item.
-You ship 1,000 units directly to Amazon from a factory, FBA Warehouse including all duties and fees, for $2000.
-The unit landed cost is calculated as follows:
+So say you have a product with a unit price of $10 and a label that costs $0.15 per item.
+You ship 1,000 units directly to the customer from a factory, including all duties and fees, for $2000.
+The landed cost is calculated as follows:

 1000 Units x $10.00 per Unit = $10,000